 Skilled teachers guide children through a sequence of technical, constructive and expressive musical discovery which includes listening to, analysing and performing music.
 A wide range of tuned and untuned instruments ensure that children are able to express themselves and explore a wide range of musical genres.

 - Children will be given opportunities to be freely creative.

 - We review musical compositions from differing historical eras and geographic locations to ensure a broad understanding of music throughout the world so that the music pupils love will be part of the narrative of their lives.

 - Regular opportunities to sing together and review our ‘piece’ of the week’ further ensure a love of and understanding of music over time.
 These listening opportunities also help to develop pupils’ expressive intentions.

 - Children will compose and perform pieces so as to deepen their understanding of music and develop automaticity using the components set out in the curriculum.

-We sing a wide variety of songs and particularly enjoy singing our new Warren Park themed lyrics to the tune of George Ezra’s Shotgun!
+We sing a wide variety of songs and particularly enjoy singing our Warren Park themed songs.
 In Key Stage 2, children are given the chance to audition for our school choir.
 Those that are successful take part in weekly lunchtime rehearsals where they learn how to perform in groups, sing in harmony and develop the confidence to sing solos.
 This gives us the opportunity to perform to the wider community at events such as: